Lotlity/Lotlity/README.md

 - 🌱 I’m currently learning Still GAYS
 - 💞️ I’m looking to collaborate on Also GAYS
 - 📫 How to reach me to be GAYS
-- 😄 Pronouns: GAYS
+- 😄 Pronouns: She/GAYS
-- ⚡ Fun fact: GAYS
+- ⚡ Fun fact: Y R U SO GAYS

 <!---
 Lotlity/Lotlity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.